 R1: Is it possible to predict hypernyms for new words from an existing taxonomy?
-It is definitely possible to predict the correct hypernyms for the new words from an existing taxonomy even without definition.
-According to our experiments, word vector representations are a simple, powerful, and extremely effective tool for Taxonomy Enrichment, as the contexts (in a broad sense) extracted from pre-trained word embeddings (fastText, word2vec, GloVe) and their combination are sufficient to attach new words to the taxonomy.
+It is definitely possible to predict the correct hypernyms for the new words from an existing taxonomy even without definition, but with the help of additional sources, e.g. word distributional information.
+According to our experiments, word vector representations are a simple, powerful, and extremely effective tool for Taxonomy Enrichment, as the contexts (in a broad sense) extracted from pre-trained word embeddings (fastText, word2vec, GloVe) and their combination are sufficient to find hypernyms of new words in a taxonomy.

 R2: Are graph-based embeddings beneficial for attaching new words to the taxonomy?
-Graph embeddings are quite useful and efficient for the Taxonomy Enrichment task and in combination with the textual representations (contextualized or non-contextualized) demonstrate SOTA results for both standard and candidate-free task formulations.
+Graph embeddings are not so much useful and efficient for the Taxonomy Enrichment task as expected.
+However, in combination with the textual representations (contextualized or non-contextualized) demonstrate SOTA results for both standard and candidate-free task formulations.
 The majority of graph embeddings implemented during this work do not perform well on the task yielding word vector representations.
 However, word embeddings still benefit from a combination with any type of graph embeddings.
 The best improvement on Taxonomy Enrichment is achieved when combined with TADW vector representations.

-R3: Is it possible to predict new nodes using a pre-trained language model like BERT and an existing taxonomy?
+R3: Is it possible to predict new nodes in a taxonomy using a pre-trained language model like BERT?
 Taxonomy Enrichment seems to be quite a challenging task when the predefined list of new words is not given.
-Even though BERT managed to correctly identify some words absent in the taxonomy, the overall results are still low.
+Even though BERT managed to correctly identify some words absent in the taxonomy, the overall results are still poor.
 The pre-trained model still struggles to suggest the appropriate words for a given place in a taxonomy graph.
 Another problem is the multi-word prediction, which can be solved using other sophisticated models like GPT or T5 [Raffel et al., 2020], which could be the topic of further research.